 yoga & mindfulness

-My mindfulness practise enables me to recognise how ingrained the toxic elements of my music educational journey and teaching system were.
+A mindfulness practise enables us to recognise how ingrained the toxic elements of our music educational journey and teaching system was growing up.
 It was filled with perfectionism, negative judgement, comparison syndrome and unhealthy competitiveness.
 There were a gazillion positives but many of us more 'sensitive creatives' don’t focus on those points.
 Out of a piece of 1000 notes all we can remember is the 3 notes we screwed up.
 Not the 997 notes that sang like angels.
 No matter what age we are comparison-itis is rampant whether it is in the classroom, the playground, the football pitch, the office, the concert stage, or online.

-I cannot promise mindfulness will make scales any easier, make you more bendy, make your nerves disappear or make your vibrato sound like Pavarotti.
+We cannot promise mindfulness will make scales any easier, make you more bendy, make your nerves disappear or make your vibrato sound like Pavarotti.
 It’s not a cure.
 It’s a tool.
-I like to call it my tool of awareness.
+We like to call it a tool of awareness.
 When there is awareness then can come the next slow step of compassion.
 Compassion for ourselves and others and accepting that we are all doing the best we can with what we know.

-Claire and I deeply value the gifts that this tool can offer both ourselves and all our students at the Munster Music Academy.
-It was sorely missing in my music and school education, but thankfully is now being introduced in wonderful progressive projects across the country.
+MMA and Claire deeply value the gifts that this tool can offer both ourselves and all our students at the Munster Music Academy.
+It was sorely missing in many music and school education programmes but thankfully is now being introduced in wonderful progressive projects across the country.
 We realise the importance of supporting the physical, emotional, and mental well-being of our students and we commit to ensure it doesn’t skip another generation.